 We're drawn to the delicate patterns and flattering cuts that make these wedding guest dresses both unique, yet timeless styles.
 They even have a section of their site called ReAmour dedicated to buying or reselling past Amour Vert styles.
-You can see Amour Vert's detailed approach to their sustainability here or shop their dresses and outfits.
+You can see Amour Vert's detailed approach to sustainability here or shop their dresses and outfits.

 5. Christy Dawn

-We have been recommending Rent the Runway as a helpful solution to back to back weekends of wedding events and it makes the list of sustainable options, because of the built-in re-wearing, reusing and inherent sustainability that comes from the fashion rental business.
+We have been recommending Rent the Runway as a helpful solution to back-to-back weekends of wedding events and it makes the list of sustainable options, because of the built-in re-wearing, reusing and inherent sustainability that comes from the fashion rental business.

-Best of all this is a more affordable option than buying new in many cases, and allows you to choose from thousands of high end designer dresses and try out different looks without a big cost or commitment.
+Best of all this is a more affordable option than buying new in many cases, and allows you to choose from thousands of high-end designer dresses and try out different looks without a big cost or commitment.
 Most rentals are between $30 to $100, and if you have an ongoing membership to Rent the Runway, then adding wedding guest styles to your picks for the week just makes sense!
 See our picks for best wedding guest dresses to rent if you need some new inspiration!

 We love how Quince finds a way to bring classic well-made jewelry, bags, and wardrobe basics like sweaters to consumers in a sustainable and affordable way.
-Now they're offering washable recycled silk dresses that will be perfect minimalist wedding guest styles.
+Now they're offering washable recycled silk dresses that will be perfect for minimalist wedding guest styles.

 14. People Tree